simshadows/sims-dotfiles/README.md

 ## Installation

+I suggest looking through everything first.
+Most things on here are personalized for my needs, such as my git identity.

-Run `setup.sh` to set most things up.
+If you're happy with what you see, run `setup.sh` to set everything up.

 ### Parts that require manual installation